Hürjet - Jet Trainer Aircraft (T-X) Freedom Trainer

-The Jet Trainer Aircraft (T-X) and Fighter Aircraft Conceptual Design Project is conducting a “Conceptual Design” study to design and produce prototypes for modern platforms that meet Turkish Armed Forces needs.
-It will substitute Turkish Air Forces existing T-38 Trainer Aircraft and F-16 Fighter Aircraft to be replaced in the 2020's, by employing domestic capabilities to the maximum extent possible.
+It turned out that TAI redesigned HÜRJET on the Ukrainian model instead of the US in the jet training airplane project.
+While TAI was publishing the new HURJET design site, it was observed that HURJET changed the single tail and wing extensions instead of the previously designed double vertical tail.
+Despite the partnership plan with the US SNC company in the previous design of TAI, it is considered that this preference has been revised according to the engine and avionics systems to be taken from Ukraine.
+The Jet Trainer Aircraft (T-X) and Fighter Aircraft [TF-X] Conceptual Design Project conducted a “Conceptual Design” study to design and produce prototypes for modern platforms that meet Turkish Armed Forces needs.
+It would substitute Turkish Air Forces existing T-38 Trainer Aircraft and F-16 Fighter Aircraft to be replaced in the 2020's, by employing domestic capabilities to the maximum extent possible.
 The project aims to maximize the utilization of existing domestic capabilities, identify critical technologies during the development and production phases of the aircraft and coordinate the planning of industrialization requirements.

 On 23 August 2011 the agreement for “Jet Trainer and Fighter Aircraft Conceptual Design Project” was signed between the Undersecretariat for the Defense Industries (SSM) and Turkish Aerospace Industries, Inc. (TAI) to begin a national fighter jet project.
 Defense Minister Ismet Yilmaz, Air Forces Commander Gen. Mehmet Erten and Defense Industry Undersecretary Murad Bayar attended the signing ceremony held in Ankara.